Poston War Relocation Center

 Poston was built on the Colorado River Indian Reservation, over the objections of the Tribal Council, who refused to be a part of doing to others what had been done to their tribe.
-However, Army commanders and officials of the Bureau of Indian Affairs overruled the Council, seeing the opportunity to improve infrastructure and agricultural development (which would remain after the war and aid the Reservation's permanent population) on the War Department budget and with thousands of "volunteers."
+Army commanders and officials of the Bureau of Indian Affairs, though, overruled the council, seeing the opportunity to improve infrastructure and agricultural development (which would remain after the war and aid the reservation's permanent population) on the War Department budget and with thousands of "volunteers".

 The combined peak population of the Poston camps was over 17,000, mostly from Southern California.
-At the time Poston was the third largest "city" in Arizona.
-It was built by Del Webb, who would later become famous building Sun City, Arizona and other retirement communities.
-The Poston facility was named after Charles Debrille Poston, a government engineer who established the Colorado River Reservation in 1865 and planned an irrigation system to serve the needs of the Indian people who would live there.
+At the time, Poston was the third-largest "city" in Arizona.
+It was built by Del Webb, who later became famous building Sun City, Arizona, and other retirement communities.
+The Poston facility was named after Charles Debrille Poston, a government engineer who established the Colorado River Reservation in 1865 and planned an irrigation system to serve the needs of the Indian people who were to live there.

-A single fence surrounded all three camps, and the site was so remote that authorities considered it unnecessary to build guard towers.
+A single fence surrounded all three camps, and the site was so remote that authorities considered building guard towers to be unnecessary.
 The thousands of internees and staff passed through the barbed-wire perimeter at Poston I, which was where the main administration center was located.

 Poston was a subject of a sociological research by Alexander H. Leighton, published in his 1945 book, The Governing of Men.
-As Time Magazine wrote, "After fifteen months at Arizona's vast Poston Relocation Center as a social analyst, Commander Leighton concluded that many an American simply fails to remember that U.S. Japanese are human beings."
+As Time wrote, "After 15 months at Arizona's vast Poston Relocation Center as a social analyst, Commander Leighton concluded that many an American simply fails to remember that U.S. Japanese are human beings."